 Mortgage insurance comes in two basic kinds with nearly similar initials:

 - Private Mortgage Insurance, also known as PMI.

 - Mortgage Insurance Premium, also known as MIP.

 As a policy, Fannie Mae and Freddie Mac require that loans with less than 20% down at closing must carry mortgage insurance.
-As a rule, the lower the down payment to a home, the higher the PMI payment.
+As a rule, the lower the down payment to home, the higher the PMI payment.

 Let’s take the case of the Conventional 97 Program as an example.
 Although it allows for just a 3% down payment, it requires a larger PMI policy than a loan with a 10% down.
 Although technically, the PMI is an annual fee, they spread it out into 12 installments.
-This means that borrower pays this to the lender on top of his monthly amortization.
+This means that the borrower pays this to the lender on top of his monthly amortization.